liamzebedee/gigcove/README.md

 rake db:migrate RAILS_ENV=development
 Use rake secret to generate new keys for the development and test sections.

-## Hosting
-Hosted on DigitalOcean instance running Ubuntu 14.04.
-Mina used for deployment of Git repositories.
-Manual restart of Fig services.

 ### Install
 ```
 useradd git